-Failure of a Contractor’s or Subcontractor’s employee to agree and abide by these requirements will be grounds for immediate removal from the Site or other premises owned, leased, or occupied by Owner, or from any location under Owner’s control that is associated with the Work.
+Failure of a Contractor’s or Subcontractor’s employee to agree and abide by these requirements will be grounds for immediate removal from the Site or other premises owned, leased, or occupied by Owner or Construction Manager, or from any location under Owner’s or Construction Manager ‘s control that is associated with the Work.

 [The parties acknowledge that Contractor may elect to impose a stricter drug and alcohol policy.]

 3.9 Financing Assistance.
-Contractor will make available to Owner and Lender (and any independent engineer or other consultants retained by Lender) information relating to the status of the Work, including but not limited to information relating to the design, procurement, engineering, construction, start-up, commissioning, and testing of the Facility, and such other matters as Owner reasonably may request.
-Contractor at its own cost shall furnish such usual and customary consents to assignment, certifications and representations and opinions of counsel, addressed to Owner and Lender, as may be reasonably requested by Owner or Lender.
+Contractor will make available to Owner, Construction Manager and Lender (and any independent engineer or other consultants retained by Lender) information relating to the status of the Work, including but not limited to information relating to the design, procurement, engineering, construction, start-up, commissioning, and testing of the Facility, and such other matters as Owner or Construction Manager reasonably may request.
+Contractor at its own cost shall furnish such usual and customary consents to assignment, certifications and representations and opinions of counsel, addressed to Owner, Construction Manager and Lender, as may be reasonably requested by Owner, Construction Manager or Lender.

 3.10 Foreign Corrupt Practices Act.
 Contractor shall not act in violation of the U.S. Foreign Corrupt Practices Act; in particular, Contractor shall not make any payments, loans, or gifts, directly or indirectly, to or for the use or benefit of any official, employee, agency, or instrumentality of any government, political party, or candidate thereof, public international organization or any other Person, the payment of which would violate the laws of the United States of America, or the country or countries where the Work is performed, in whole or in part.
-Contractor shall indemnify, defend, and hold harmless Owner Indemnitees from and against any and all Losses attributable to any failure of Contractor or any Subcontractor to comply with this Section 3.10 in connection with the Work or this Agreement.
+Contractor shall indemnify, defend, and hold harmless Construction Manager Indemnitees from and against any and all Losses attributable to any failure of Contractor or any Subcontractor to comply with this Section 3.10 in connection with the Work or this Agreement.

 3.11 Compliance with Laws.

 3.11.1 Compliance and Indemnity.
 In performing its obligations under this Agreement, Contractor shall, and shall cause its Subcontractors to, ascertain and comply with all applicable Laws.
-Contractor shall indemnify, defend and hold harmless Owner Indemnitees from and against any and all Losses attributable to any failure of Contractor or any Subcontractor to comply with such Laws in connection with the Work or this Agreement.
+Contractor shall indemnify, defend and hold harmless Construction Manager Indemnitees from and against any and all Losses attributable to any failure of Contractor or any Subcontractor to comply with such Laws in connection with the Work or this Agreement.

 3.11.2 Divergences from Law.
-If Contractor becomes aware of any divergence between any applicable Law or Governmental Authorization and the Specifications, Scope of Work or any other provision of this Agreement, it shall immediately give Owner written notice specifying the divergence and its proposed Change for remedying such divergence.
+If Contractor becomes aware of any divergence between any applicable Law or Governmental Authorization and the Specifications, Scope of Work or any other provision of this Agreement, it shall immediately give Construction Manager written notice specifying the divergence and its proposed Change for remedying such divergence.
 Following execution of an appropriate Change Order, which shall provide for any increase in Contract Price or Project Schedule only if such increase is due to a Change in Law, Contractor shall complete the Work in accordance with such Change Order.

 3.11.3 Changes in Law.
 If and to the extent that any Change in Law requires modification of the Facility or change in the Work or the schedule, manner or sequence of execution of the Work as described in the Specifications, such Change in Law shall be deemed to be a Change caused by Force Majeure to which the provisions of Article 6 shall apply.
 Each party shall notify the other as soon as it becomes aware of any Change in Law which may affect the Facility or the Work, and shall provide the other party with information as required to enable the parties to comply with their obligations under this Agreement.